PMessinezis/laratweets/README.md

          -e TWITTER_CONSUMER_API_SECRET_KEY=YAQM6IbgMuJ7hJc8vEOV4vlfj48siHE5zTd8v5fO75sAnjj8Fq
  ```

-which builds the docker image and runs it using an sqlite database inside the container, listening at http://localhost:8888 .
+`./run.sh` will build locally the docker image and will run it using an sqlite database inside the container, listening at http://localhost:8888 .

-If you just want to run it, you can use the public docker images :
+If you just want to run it, without cloning, you can use the published docker image :

-`pmessinezis/laratweets:latest` (it uses eloquent) or
+`pmessinezis/laratweets:latest`
-`pmessinezis/laratweets:doctrine`

-If you want to overide default database engine, you can run it using `docker run` command line arguments to override DB_xxxx variables.
+If you want to overide default database engine, you can use `docker run` command line arguments to override DB_xxxx variables.
+In any case you need to define the Twitter API keys (see [Twitter API Setup](#twitter))

-Example run command :
+Example `docker run` command :

 ```
-docker run --env-file env.mysql  --network devnet  -p 8000:8000  -d pmessinezis/laratweets:doctrine
+docker run --env-file env.mysql  --network devnet  -p 8000:8000  -d pmessinezis/laratweets:latest
 ```

-and example env.mysql
+and example contents of `env.mysql`

 ```
 DB_CONNECTION=mysql